76-eddge/musl-cross/README.md

 Yes, the toolchains can be used with the `-static` option.
 None of the modifications to the toolchains should affect creating static executables.
+Note that no compatibility libraries should be linked when creating static executables.

 ### What is patchar?